 The primary reason for assigning muster stations of course is to ensure that everyone is able to get a seat in one of the lifeboats.

+When you take a cruise, it is mandatory that you identify your muster station.
 Please do not miss your safety drill.

 Return to Home Page - Cruise Vacation Advisor